Scheduling multiple blog posts at once in WordPress saves hours of work each week.

 To create a new post, simply hover over the day when you plan to publish this content.
 Then, click on the New Post link when it appears.

-If you want WordPress to publish this post automatically, then you’ll want to open the ‘Status’ dropdown and choose ‘Scheduled.’
+If you want WordPress to publish this post automatically, you’ll want to open the ‘Status’ dropdown and choose ‘Scheduled.’

 If you need to use the full WordPress editor, then Editorial Calendar has a handy shortcut and it integrates very seamlessly with the editor.